-Catalyst camps are designed especially with bright and quirky kids in mind.
+Catalyst classes are designed especially with bright and quirky kids in mind.
 We've searched high and low for the best instructors who really 'get' our twice exceptional (2e) kids.
 Our instructors understand that your child needs intellectual engagement and certain supports at the same time.
-Explore interests and strengths under the wing of experienced mentors.

 Check out all that's on offer below.

 Browse the listing below and enroll your child in the online class(es) they find most intriguing:

 I need an occupation... a place... and two different types of aquatic mammals.
 Sound strange?
 Not in Improv!
 Improvisational acting (or Improv) games are a fun and effective way to teach and shape social engagement.
 These games rely on quick thinking, verbal skill, creativity, and enthusiasm.
 Research indicates that Improv games are effective in teaching prosocial behavior, emotional resilience, cognitive flexibility, self-expression, and creativity.
 In past sessions, 80% of parents reported an increase in their child's confidence and social initiative as a result of participating in this class.

 AGES: 7-10, 10-12, 13-18